Place-based R&I ecosystems

-Building an effective European research and innovation policy depend on strong interconnected research and innovation ecosystems embedded in regions and cities.
+Building an effective European research and innovation policy, and optimising the impact of related funding programmes depends on strong interconnected R&I ecosystems embedded in regions and cities.
 Innovation happens in places and there are specific local conditions that enable ecosystems to flourish.
-ERRIN supports enhancing local and regional ecosystems and working towards achieving a less fragmented European innovation ecosystem.
+Therefore, enhancing local and regional ecosystems and working towards achieving a less fragmented European innovation ecosystem is crucial.
 Supporting collaboration between different stakeholders – public administrations, universities, research organisations, companies, clusters and civil society – at regional level to strengthen ecosystems, as well as collaboration between ecosystems, are both essential to reach that goal.

 Network

-The current multiannual financial framework (2021-2027) places increasing importance on the place-based dimension and includes several programmes and instruments that are developed around ecosystem thinking requiring the engagement of multiple stakeholders and embracing quadruple helix or quintuple helix collaboration.
-Digital Innovation Hubs (Digital Europe Programme), European Innovation Ecosystems Action (Horizon Europe) and Interregional Innovation Investments (ERDF), are examples of such developments.
+Regional and local R&I ecosystems are at the heart of all ERRIN activities.
+The current multiannual financial framework (2021-2027) places increasing importance on the place-based dimension and includes several programmes and instruments that are developed around ecosystem thinking, requiring the engagement of multiple stakeholders and embracing quadruple helix collaboration.
+European Digital Innovation Hubs (Digital Europe Programme), European Innovation Ecosystems Action (Horizon Europe) and I3 Instrument (ERDF), are examples of such developments.
 ERRIN has actively contributed to all these instruments.

 Key funding instruments supporting ecosystem thinking